 Nokia T20 Rugged Flip Cover:

 If you’re planning to hand over the tablet to your kids or Childers be assured that you must use a cover to protect the device.
-Although the build quality is very solid and there is some scratch-resistant Glass at the front but we highly recommend you to use a Rugged Flip cover.
+Although the build quality is very solid and there is some scratch-resistant Glass at the front we highly recommend you to use a Rugged Flip cover.

 The Nokia Rugged Flip Cover features rugged bumpers for increased drop and scratch protection.
 The easy-grip materials offer enhanced handling and its premium soft-touch felt liner keeps your device looking good for longer.